 Where to Stay in Warsaw: 8 Best Areas to Stay in Warsaw

-1. Srodmiescie and Nowy Świat, where to stay in Warsaw for first time tourists
+1. City Centre – Srodmiescie, where to stay in Warsaw for first time

-The larger district of Srodmiescie, literally meaning ‘Downtown’ in Polish, encapsulates some of the most desirable areas in Warsaw, including the Old Town.
+If this is your first visit, I recommend to stay in Srodmiescie, which is Warsaw’s city center neighbourhood.
+Srodmiescie, literally meaning Downtown in Polish, encapsulates some of the most desirable areas in Warsaw, including the Old Town.
 Even if you choose to stay outside of those specific areas, you will still be within walking distance of many of Warsaw’s top attractions.

 With so much to see within a relatively compact area, Srodmiescie is perfect for those planning shorter trips to the city.
 You won’t have to waste time travelling between sights and so will be able to pack even more into your itinerary.

 It is also particularly ideal for first time visitors to the city.
 Between the many tourist attractions and the painstakingly preserved history and heritage of the area, Srodmiescie offers a perfect first introduction to traditional polish culture.